hakimshifat/COPC-CTF-Writesup/README.md

 ![](attachments/Pasted%20image%2020250619151129.png)

 In the Comment Section, we can see a encoded string.
 Then we have many options.
-Like CyberChef, docde.fr etc. I choose base64 and put Magic as Recipe to detect the encryption.
+Like CyberChef, docde.fr etc. I choose Magic as Recipe to detect the encryption.
 ![](attachments/Pasted%20image%2020250615130726.png)

 And It Gave the flag